 \subsection{Baselines for Dialogue Generation}

-We use the following baselines and data augmentation methods for dialogue generation. \paragraph{TransferTransfo} A Transformer-based model fine-tuned on \textsc{PersonaChat} \citep{2019arXiv190108149W}. \paragraph{PerCVAE} It uses a memory-augmented architecture with a conditional variational autoencoder to exploit persona information \citep{2019arXiv190512188S}. \paragraph{DialoGPT} It refers to an autoregressive dialogue generator introduced by \citet{DIALOGPT}. \paragraph{\textsc{CDA}} It refers to the CDA technique proposed by \citet{wei-etal-2021-shot} with EDA augmentation \citep{wei-zou-2019-eda}. \paragraph{Official \& Flatten} It refers to the paraphrase augmentation techinique that is task-specific to the task-oriented dialogue generation \citep{gao-etal-2020-paraphrase}.
-To adapt it to our task, we use our generated paraphrase via mutual implication, denoted as Flatten, and the official revised \textsc{PersonaChat} paraphrases by human annotators, denoted as Official. \paragraph{Round-trip Translation} It translates the input into another language before translating back \citep{sennrich-etal-2016-improving}.
+We use the following baselines and data augmentation methods for dialogue generation. \paragraph{TransferTransfo} A Transformer-based model fine-tuned on \textsc{PersonaChat} \citep{2019arXiv190108149W}. \paragraph{PerCVAE} It uses a memory-augmented architecture with a conditional variational autoencoder to exploit persona information \citep{2019arXiv190512188S}. \paragraph{DialoGPT} It refers to an autoregressive dialogue generator introduced by \citet{DIALOGPT}. \paragraph{\textsc{CDA}} It refers to the curriculum data augmentation technique proposed by \citet{wei-etal-2021-shot} using the augmentation of EDA \citep{wei-zou-2019-eda}. \paragraph{Official \& Flatten} It refers to the paraphrase augmentation technique that is task-specific to the task-oriented dialogue generation \citep{gao-etal-2020-paraphrase}.
+To adapt it to our task, we use our generated paraphrase via mutual implication, denoted as Flatten, and the official revised \textsc{PersonaChat} paraphrases, denoted as Official. \paragraph{Round-trip Translation} It translates the input into another language before translating back \citep{sennrich-etal-2016-improving}.